MicrosoftDocs/azure-docs/articles/virtual-machines/linux/disks-ade-sse-conversion.md

 ---
 title: Migrate to server-side encryption - Azure CLI
-description: How to migrate your managed disks using Azure Disk Encryption to server-side encryption using the Azure CLI.
+description: How to migrate your managed disks using Azure Disk Encryption to server-side encryption with customer-managed keys using the Azure CLI.
 author: roygara
 ms.service: virtual-machines-linux
 ms.topic: how-to